ctrlflowjs/ctrlflow/README.md

 ## Demo

-You can check out the no-code dashboard UI at [demo.ctrlflowjs.com](https://github.com/ctrlflowjs/ctrlflow/blob/main/examples/crm/src/ctrlflow/app.js).
+You can check out the no-code dashboard UI at [demo.ctrlflowjs.com](https://demo.ctrlflowjs.com/).
 This demonstrates an app with a few generic actions, but your app could contain only what's relevant to your business.
 This sample app's code is [available here](https://github.com/ctrlflowjs/ctrlflow/tree/main/examples/crm).

 ## Getting Started

-Adding ctrlflow to your app is designed to be as easy as possible:
+Adding ctrlflow to your app is straight forward:

 1) Install it server-side `npm install @ctrlflow/core`
 2) Define your app with modules and a storage provider ([example](https://github.com/ctrlflowjs/ctrlflow/blob/main/examples/crm/src/ctrlflow/app.js))